Just-A-Pixel/GeoJson-Map-Selector/README.md

 1. Clone the repo
 2. In the root folder, run ```bash start.sh```

-The docker containers will spin up.
+The docker containers will spin up via docker-compose.
 After it is done, go to http://localhost:3000/